hjrdave/get-treble-gsm/src/posts/subscribe-and-update.md

 date: "2019-05-04"
 title: "Subscribe and Update"
 ---
-## Subscribe and Update
+# Subscribe and Update
+Once global state is setup in your app, we will want our components to be able to read and manipulate the state from the Treble Store.
+Treble has a simple and straightforward API for subscribing to and updating state in the Store.

-#### Subscribing to the Treble Store
+## Subscribing to the Store

-Treble has a simple way of subscribing to the treble store via the `useTreble` hook.
+Every component that is wrapped inside the `Treble` container component has access to the `useTreble` hook.
+This hook is used to get access to the state variable from the Store.

+First we need to import the `useTreble` hook into our component.

 ```javascript
 import { useTreble } from 'treble-gsm';
 ```

->Hooks MUST be called inside functional components.
-For more information read [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html).

 Assign `useTreble` to a destructured array to get access to store variables.